Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/components/framework/data-access/value-readers/method.rst

     Method parameters are designed to be static.
 You must specify the value at design-time (meaning, on the Sitecore definition item).

+    For example, you could use a method parameter to specify that you want to read the first 10 characters of a string, or that you want to format a string using a specific input mask, such as ``yyyy.MM.dd``.